Important Announcement: Ground Control has Joined CLS Group. Read More

 Satellite Devices Best Suited for Military Drone Applications

 Satellite connectivity is a reliable, secure means of communicating with UAVs far beyond the reach of terrestrial networks.
-These devices are our top picks for command and control, piloting BVLOS, and transmitting real-time video footage from UAVs.
+These devices are our top picks for command and control, piloting BVLOS, and transmitting real time video footage from UAVs, for civil and defensive applications only.

 Simple Command and Control with RockBLOCK 9603

-RockBLOCK 9603 enables basic two-way communication over the Iridium satellite network, allowing operators to send flight commands or adjust mission parameters approximately once every 40 seconds, regardless of their geographical location.
+RockBLOCK 9603 enables basic two way communication over the Iridium satellite network, allowing operators to send flight commands or adjust mission parameters approximately once every 10-15 seconds, regardless of their geographical location.

-For example, the RockBLOCK 9603 could send positional data, informing operators of any need to make altitude adjustments or course corrections during a mission.
-This level of sophisticated satellite-enabled command and control is essential for UAVs operating in areas where ground communication networks are compromised or unavailable.
+For example, RockBLOCK 9603 could send positional data, informing operators of any need to make altitude adjustments or course corrections during a mission.
+This level of sophisticated satellite-enabled C2 is essential for UAVs operating in areas where ground communication networks are compromised or unavailable.

 RockBLOCK 9603 is especially suited to applications where space is at a premium.
 It’s designed to make adding Iridium Short Burst Data (SBD) satellite connectivity super easy.